-Today we’re looking into the origins of the word salt.
+In this episode we’re uncovering the Celtic origins of the word beret.

 Here’s a video I made of this information: